TheRosemaryProject/Sprig/README.md

 #### sprig pick \<NAME> DONE
 - downloads  sprig \<NAME> and saves it as \<NAME>.rsmy
+- pick as in PICK some rosemary
 #### sprig prune \<NAME>
 - Updates sprig \<NAME>
+- prune as in PRUNE some rosemary
 #### sprig build \<NAME> \<path/to/main.rsmy> \<path/to/manifest.json> \<path/to/passwd> DONE
 - builds package \<NAME> using provided rsmy and JSON files.
 Throws an error if \<NAME> already exists.

 #### sprig cut \<NAME>
 - deletes \<NAME> from your system.
 Not from rsmy files you have written.
+- cut as in remove some rosemary
 #### sprig all
 - lists your installed packages and their versions